 A Bachelor of Science degree with a major in radiologic sciences from North Dakota State University includes two or more years of rigorous academic course work on campus and a two year full-time internship in an affiliated hospital-based radiography program.
 Transfer students need to successfully complete a minimum of 20 resident credits at NDSU prior to starting an internship.
 A strong science and math aptitude is important for radiologic science majors to possess, since academic course work includes chemistry, physics, human anatomy and physiology, trigonometry, microbiology and computer science.
 Upon satisfactory completion of the educational and clinical experience, NDSU awards a degree and graduates are eligible to take the national certification examination.

-Students who have completed the pre-requisite courses and meet the grade point average (GPA) requirement established by the hospital affiliates may be eligible to apply for an internship.
+Students who have completed the pre-requisite courses and meet the grade point average (GPA) requirement established by the hospital affiliates may be eligible to apply for the professional level internship.
 Internship admission is competitive and based upon completion of required courses, academic achievement, references, related experience, an interview and compliance with criminal background and student conduct requirements.
 In addition, students admitted to affiliated hospital programs for internships must possess the ability to complete the entire curriculum which requires that the student meet program-designated technical standards, or request accommodations to execute these skills.
 Technical standards include a sound intellect and emotional health to exercise good judgement even in emergency situations, visual and hearing acuity, physical abilities to lift and position patients, pull, push, and carry equipment, enter data, stand and walk for extended periods of time, and communicate effectively.